makkahwi/asac-works/README.md

 ## APIs

-To test the app just click one of below links and you would find instructions in the page
+To test the app just click one of below links.
+You would find instructions in the page if there are no inputs in the url.

 - [Hello Msg](https://serverless-seven-virid.vercel.app/api/hello)
 - [Now DateTime Stamp GMT+00](https://serverless-seven-virid.vercel.app/api/date)